-- Command line arguments: - New argument --print-template now allows to print a built-in template to stdout. - New argument --list-options prints out all valid options in a config file (or in set), their type and default value. - New argument --set allows to define or override whatever option set in a book configuration. - --create can now be used without specifying a BOOK, printing its result on stdout.

-• Configuration file:

-- Added support for multiline strings in .book files, with either '|' (preserving line returns) or '>' (transforming line returns in spaces) - New option display_toc allows to display the table of contents (whose name, at least for HTML, is specified by toc_name) in HTML and PDF documents. - Option numbering now takes an int instead of a boolean, allowing to specify the maximum level to number (e.g. 1: chapters only, 2: chapters and sectino, ..., 6: everything).

-- Added support for numbering all headers, not just level-1 (e.g., having a subsection numbered 2.3.1). - Tables and Footnotes are now implemented for HTML/Epub and LaTeX output.
+- Command line arguments: - New argument --print-template now allows to print a built-in template to stdout. - New argument --list-options prints out all valid options in a config file (or in set), their type and default value. - New argument --set allows to define or override whatever option set in a book configuration. - --create can now be used without specifying a BOOK, printing its result on stdout. - Configuration file: - Added support for multiline strings in .book files, with either '|' (preserving line returns) or '>' (transforming line returns in spaces) - New option display_toc allows to display the table of contents (whose name, at least for HTML, is specified by toc_name) in HTML and PDF documents. - Option numbering now takes an int instead of a boolean, allowing to specify the maximum level to number (e.g. 1: chapters only, 2: chapters and sectino, ..., 6: everything). - Rendering: - Added support for numbering all headers, not just level-1 (e.g., having a subsection numbered 2.3.1). - Tables and Footnotes are now implemented for HTML/Epub and LaTeX output. - Internal: - Refactored Book to use an HashMap of BookOptions instead of having like 42 fields.